mc095/mc095/README.md

 I love working with tech and contributing to open-source.
 I may not know the solution for a problem, but I'd definitely know where to find it.

-My skills range from designing to problem-solving through Software Engineering Techniques.
+My skills range from designing to problem-solving through Software Engineering Principles.

 Currently learning __*[Go](https://go.dev/)*__ and __[RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux)__